2shea/perl_out_loud/README.md

 # Voice Driven Development

 ## Setup
-Install `git-lfs` for the large files (videos and images) that are part of this repo:
+Install `git-lfs` for the large files (videos and images).
+This is required to clone this repo:
 ```
 brew install git-lfs
 ```